 Homeopathic creams for problems in the anal area, such as itching and dryness, may help relieve proctitis symptoms.
 Ask your health care provider for more information.

 One study of 44 people with proctitis caused by radiation therapy found that acupuncture "cured" 73% of the participants, "markedly" relieved symptoms in 9%, and reduced symptoms to "moderate" in 18%.
 None of the people in the study said their symptoms got worse or stayed the same following acupuncture treatment.
-Better studies are needed to know if acupuncture can really help proctitis.
+More research is needed to know if acupuncture can really help proctitis.

-Although research suggests that stress may be linked with inflammatory bowel disease, scientists aren't sure exactly how.
+Although research suggests that stress may be linked with IBD, scientists are not sure exactly how.
 Some researchers believe that psychotherapy along with these stress-reduction techniques may help relieve symptoms of proctitis:

 Prognosis and Complications